leftfield-geospatial/homonim/docs/case_studies/classification.rst

 Evaluation
 ----------

 To quantify the effect of surface reflectance correction, a per-pixel naive Bayes classifier was evaluated on the source and corrected imagery.
 Evaluation used the red, green, blue and NIR band pixel values as features, and a 10-fold cross-validation for training and testing.
-This very basic classifier serves to compare the descriptive power of the source and corrected images.
+This basic classifier served to compare the descriptive power of the source and corrected images.
 Normalised confusion matrix, accuracy, and AUC (area under the ROC curve) values are tabulated below.

 +----------------+-----------------------------------------------------+----------+------+
 |                | Confusion matrix                                    | Accuracy | AUC  |